Marshall School: Community Service Learning Program

 Students in grades nine through twelve are required to complete a minimum of ten hours of community service each year, with a total of forty hours required for graduation.

 Middle school

 Marshall School's middle school serves students in grades 5 through 8.
-Marshall's middle school lays the foundation for developing and nurturing our core values: strong academic habits, respect, compassion, integrity, self-discipline and intellectual curiosity.
-Early on, students are encouraged to be confident and independent thinkers with challenging yet attainable goals for each learner. small class sizes invoke active engagement, exploration of unique interests, and individualized support through a vigorous curriculum.
 Middle School students are able to take a range of diverse classes including music ensembles, daily foreign language courses, and daily physical education.

 Forest School at Marshall

-The Forest School at Marshall opened in the Fall of 2022 and serves students age 4 through fourth grade.
-The program is guided by four main principles including engaging in a brain-based curriculum that builds foundations for success, creating lifelong connections to the Earth and each other, learning through curiosity and discovery, and developing holistic learners who demonstrate compassion, resilience and self-worth.
+The Forest School at Marshall opened in the fall of 2022 and serves students age 4 through fourth grade.
 50% of the school day will be spent outside learning on the campus grounds.

 Faculty

 Marshall School has a student to faculty ratio of 12:1.
 Of the 44 faculty members, 19 hold advanced degrees and 4 hold doctorates.